how to let go of perfection when home organizing

 Store Records Electronically

-It is a smart idea to scan, copy, and convert paper documents into a digital format.
-You can save these documents on a hard drive or in a secure cloud company.
+It is also a smart idea to take photos (or scan), copy, and convert paper documents into a digital format.
+You can save these documents on a hard drive or in a secure cloud like google.
 This allows you to save important documents and access them remotely in case of a natural disaster or emergency.

 Prevent Identity Theft